Prepare a land suitability assessment

 Depending on the characteristics of your proposal, you must provide a:

-- standard assessment - a more detailed assessment that must be prepared by a suitably qualified professional.
+- more detailed standard assessment that must be prepared by a suitably qualified professional.

-To find out what type of assessment you should use, contact the Rangelands Division of Department of Environment and Natural Resources.
+To find out what type of assessment you should use, contact Rangelands Management.

 Land suitability categories